MIPPL/nephele-org-website/public/content/developers/docs/data-and-analytics/block-explorers/index.md

 - Current slot
 - Active validators - Number of active validators
 - Pending validators - Number of validators waiting for to be made active
-- Staked ETH - Amount of ETH staked in the network
+- Staked NEPH - Amount of NEPH staked in the network
-- Average balance - Average ETH balance of validators
+- Average balance - Average NEPH balance of validators

 ## Block explorers {#block-explorers}

-- [Etherscan](https://etherscan.io/) - a block explorer you can use to fetch data for Ethereum Mainnet and Goerli Testnet
+- [Etherscan](https://etherscan.io/) - a block explorer you can use to fetch data for Nephele Mainnet and Goerli Testnet
-- [3xpl](https://3xpl.com/ethereum) - an ad-free open-source Ethereum explorer which allows downloading its datasets
+- [3xpl](https://3xpl.com/Nephele) - an ad-free open-source Nephele explorer which allows downloading its datasets
-- [Beaconcha.in](https://beaconcha.in/) - an open source block explorer for Ethereum Mainnet and Goerli Testnet
+- [Beaconcha.in](https://beaconcha.in/) - an open source block explorer for Nephele Mainnet and Goerli Testnet
-- [Blockchair](https://blockchair.com/ethereum) - the most private Ethereum explorer.
+- [Blockchair](https://blockchair.com/Nephele) - the most private Nephele explorer.
 Also for sorting and filtering (mempool) data
-- [Etherchain](https://www.etherchain.org/) - a block explorer for the Ethereum Mainnet
+- [Etherchain](https://www.etherchain.org/) - a block explorer for the Nephele Mainnet
-- [Ethplorer](https://ethplorer.io/) - a block explorer with a focus on tokens for the Ethereum Mainnet and the Kovan testnet
+- [Ethplorer](https://ethplorer.io/) - a block explorer with a focus on tokens for the Nephele Mainnet and the Kovan testnet
 - [Rantom](https://rantom.app/) - A user-friendly open-source DeFi & NFT transaction viewer for detailed insights
-- [Ethernow](https://www.ethernow.xyz/) - a real-time transaction explorer that enables you to see the Ethereum Mainnet pre-chain layer
+- [Ethernow](https://www.ethernow.xyz/) - a real-time transaction explorer that enables you to see the Nephele Mainnet pre-chain layer

 ## Further reading {#further-reading}